 When we went back the next day to hunt, I told my buddy, “Let’s don’t shoot them when they fly down.
 We can get some good audio and video if we let them land on the ground.
 Then we can scatter the flock and take them when they try to reassemble.”

 So, as hesitant as you may be, scattering turkeys and listening to the sounds they make is one of the best way to put realism in your turkey calling.
-Those are the sound you want to imitate, not the sounds of another caller.
+Those are the sounds you want to imitate, not the sounds of another caller.